home-assistant/developers.home-assistant/docs/entity_index.md

         self._is_on = False
 ```

 That's all there is to it to build a switch entity!
-Continue reading to learen more or check out the [video tutorial](https://youtu.be/Cfasc9EgbMU?t=737).
+Continue reading to learn more or check out the [video tutorial](https://youtu.be/Cfasc9EgbMU?t=737).

 ## Updating the entity